Understanding the Challenges of Recommerce Networks

 What is recommerce?

-This is the process of selling a used product.
+The definition of recommerce is the process of selling a used product.
 It could be a nearly new product or near the end of its useful life.
 Regardless of age, it will have had at least one previous user and so is considered second-hand.
 This process can also be referred to as reselling or aftermarket sales.

 These products can be repaired and refurbished before sale to boost the value or sold as-is.